Isaac-Gaches/easy-gpu/README.md

 # easy-gpu
-A simple wgpu wrapper to help manage rendering assets and remove boilerplate code from projects.
+A simple wgpu wrapper to help manage rendering and compute assets and remove boilerplate code from projects.

 ## Usage

-example of a simple renderer with a camera and two quads
+Example of a simple renderer with a camera and two quads
 ```rust
 let mut egpu = pollster::block_on(easy_gpu::Renderer::new(window.clone()));